It’s cold outside and you have some chills in your bones. There’s no time to tidy your work bag and you flip off your shoes and race to the bathroom.

 - Do step five for both thermostats, making sure they are the same.

-- Replace the safety guard, insulation and the access panel in step two
+- Replace the safety guard, insulation, and access panel in step 2.

 - Finally, turn on the water heater’s circuit breaker.